amazon-archives/aws-educate-scripts/README.md

 # aws-educate-scripts
-Scripts and CloudFormation templates that help students and educators get started with AWS Educate
+Scripts and CloudFormation templates that help students and educators get started with AWS Educate.